lambdacube3d/lambdacube-compiler/README.md

 ## Hacking notes

-If you are hacking on the compiler it is faster to run the tests without recompiling the library.
+If you are hacking on the compiler, you may be have a faster repl with ghci.
 Use the following commands:

     cd test
     ghci -i../src runTests.hs